zio/zio-keeper/README.md

 - **Resilient**.
 Build apps with automated failure recovery.
 - **Secure**.
 Benefit from security guarantees built into the library core.

-To learn more about ZIO keeper, check out the following references:
+To learn more about ZIO Keeper, check out the following references:

 - [Homepage](https://zio.github.io/zio-keeper/)
 - [Contributor's guide](./.github/CONTRIBUTING.md)